HEP-FCC/fcc-tutorials/fast-sim-and-analysis/FccFastSimGeneration.md

 ```

 ```
-# the output might differ, but shouldn't be empty
+# The output might differ, but shouldn't be empty and the structure should be similar
 /cvmfs/sw.hsf.org/spackages6/k4fwcore/1.0pre15/x86_64-centos7-gcc11.2.0-opt/2q37t/bin/k4run
 ```
-The application `fccrun` is till provided, fully equivalent to `k4run`.
+The application `fccrun` is still provided, fully equivalent to `k4run`.

 :::{admonition} Nota Bene
 :class: callout

-You will need to source the /cvmfs/fcc.cern.ch/sw/latest/setup.sh script everytime you want to use the software.
+You will need to source the /cvmfs/sw.hsf.org/key4hep/setup.sh script everytime you want to use the software.
 :::